Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Introduction

 Although existing verified compilers for dialects of mainstream programming languages, like CompCert \citep{Leroy09} and CakeML \citep{Kumar_MNO_14}, have been proved to preserve program functionality (semantics) and some timing-sensitive forms of noninterference~\citep{Barthe20}, none are yet verified to preserve proofs of noninterference for mixed-sensitivity concurrent programs.
 Ideally such a compiler, applied to the threads of a proved-secure mixed-sensitivity concurrent program, would yield assembly code that, run concurrently, also composes into a secure mixed-sensitivity concurrent program.

 To this end, here we present notions of \emph{concurrent value-dependent noninterference}-preserving refinement, which are compositional across the threads of mixed-sensitivity concurrent programs.
 In these notions, the usual square-shaped commuting diagram commonly used to depict (semantics-preserving) refinement (\autoref{fig:decomp-R}) has been replaced by a \emph{cube} (\autoref{fig:coupling-inv-pres}).
-This reflects that it preserves a \emph{2-safety hyperproperty} \citep{Clarkson10}, which compares two executions rather than examining a single one.
+This reflects that it preserves a \emph{2-safety hyperproperty} \citep{Terauchi05,Clarkson10}, which compares two executions rather than examining a single one.
 Our earlier work~\citep{Murray_SPR_16} was the first to make this observation and to propose a general cube-shaped refinement property; however other work on verified secure compilation targeted towards noninterference preservation \citep{Barthe18,Barthe20} since made the same observation.
-As these cube-shaped properties are significantly more complicated to prove than standard notions of semantics-preserving refinement typical in verified compilation~\citep{Leroy09,Kumar_MNO_14}, we present a principle of decomposing the cube (\autoref{fig:coupling-inv-pres}) into three separate obligations (\autoref{fig:decomp}): the first of these is akin to semantics-preserving refinement, while the remainder prevent the introduction of any termination- and timing-leaks.
-A simple comparison of proof effort for a refinement example (\autoref{fig:refinement-example}) from \citet{Murray_SPR_16} shows that this approach can almost halve its complexity.
+As these cube-shaped properties are significantly more complicated to prove than standard notions of semantics-preserving refinement typical in verified compilation~\citep{Leroy09,Kumar_MNO_14}, we present a principle of decomposing the cube (\autoref{fig:coupling-inv-pres}) into three separate obligations (\autoref{fig:decomp}): the first of these is akin to semantics-preserving refinement, while the rest prevent the introduction of any termination- and timing-leaks.
+A simple comparison of proof effort for a refinement example (\autoref{fig:refinement-example}) shows this approach can almost halve its complexity, and that it is applicable to proofs of refinement for programs with \emph{secret-dependent control flow}--- the example pads an $\ITEg{\var{h}}{\ldots}{\ldots}$ conditional with $\Skip$s, so as not to introduce a timing leak of $h$.